uowaep/CubiQuake/README.md

 impulse 150 | Toggle Player Light| T |

 ### Console Commands
+(Until menuqc is implemented these can only work during gameplay.)

 Command | Description
 --- | ---
 filename | Sets/displays the filename to use in the current game instance for saving/loading prefabs.